-Whether you are planning and executing merchandising strategies for a retailer, a supplier, a distributor, or a broker, off-shelf displays will be one of the most important sales drivers in your toolbelt.
-You may choose to use visual merchandising displays for many reasons: to support new product launches, promote seasonal items, showcase everyday low price items, latch on to local market trends, and more.
+Whether planning and executing merchandising strategies for a retailer, a supplier, a distributor, or a broker, an off-shelf merchandising display is one of the most important sales drivers in any retail toolbelt.
+A merchandising display is a strategic retail fixture or product presentation placed outside of a brand’s standard in-line shelf merchandising to drive incremental display sales.
+These merchandising displays in retail support new product launches, promote seasonal items, showcase everyday low price items, and latch on to local market trends.

-Top 7 Visual Merchandising Display Types for FMCG
+Top 7 Best Visual Merchandising Displays for FMCG

-End cap displays are found at the end of the aisle and are visible from the store's perimeter.
+End cap merchandising displays are found at the end of the aisle and are visible from the store’s perimeter.
 They range from four feet to eight feet wide and are generally merchandised with high-value products.
-End caps may host sale items, seasonal products, or even high volume, everyday value items that simply require more holding power than inline sets can provide (think: cases of bottled water in the summer).
+These locations may host sale items, seasonal products, or even high-volume, everyday value items that simply require more holding power than inline sets can provide (think: cases of bottled water in the summer).

-While retailers generally get the final say on which products go on an end cap, suppliers and distributors can and should make recommendations for visual merchandising execution based on their expertise for their products.
+While retailers generally get the final say on which products go on an end cap, suppliers and distributors can and should make recommendations for merchandising displays in retail based on their expertise for their products.
+Securing this type of merchandising display is a primary driver for incremental display sales due to its high-visibility location.

 Tips for Merchandising End Caps